breiting/zettel.nvim/README.md

 - Flat file structure: A single directory for all notes, with unique IDs to keep things organized.
 - Frontmatter-driven metadata: Titles, tags, and properties replace complex folder hierarchies.
 - Seamless navigation: Effortlessly jump between notes or search by title/full-text using Telescope.
+- Views can be created to filter and organize virtual notes
 - Obsidian-compatible: Use the same vault seamlessly in both Neovim and [Obsidian](https://obsidian.md).

 ## Why zettel.nvim?